octue/octue-sdk-python/docs/source/troubleshooting_services.rst

      ) = load_test_fixture_from_diagnostics(path="path/to/downloaded/diagnostics")

     # You can explicitly specify your children here as shown or
-    # read the same information in from your app configuration file.
+    # read the same information in from your service configuration file.
     children = [
         {
             "key": "my_child",